What

 - According to Mexican

-legend, a child knelt before the altar at his village's church on
+legend, a child knelt before the altar at her village's church on

 Christmas Eve.
-Since he had no money, he had no gift to offer to
+Since she had no money, she had no gift to offer to

 the Christ Child on his birthday.
-His prayers were sincere though,
+Her prayers were sincere though,

 and through a miracle the first "Flower of the Holy Night" bloomed

-at his feet in bright red and green homage to the holy birth.
+at her feet in bright red and green homage to the holy birth.
 This

 was the birth of the Poinsettia.